aaronbloomfield/ccc/hws/btcscript/index.md

 You will notice that the amount in each UTXO index from the split transaction is 0.0001 tBTC.
 For the first half of this puzzle transaction, the amount transacted is slightly less (90% of that, or 0.00009).
 The difference -- 0.00001 tBTC -- is the transaction fee.
 Even though this is a test network, and no actual money is involved, your transaction will not be mined into the blockchain unless you have a transaction fee.
 For the second half of this, we need to lower the amount even further, so the amount transacted is 90% of 0.00009, or 0.000081; this lowering is done automatically by the code base provided.
 The difference here -- 0.000009 tBTC -- is the transaction fee.
 While the test network requires there be *some* transaction fees, it doesn't seem to care much about how much those fees are, which is different than with the real BTC network.
 This automatic lowering of the transaction amount will recur elsewhere in this assignment.

+**NOTE:** The purpose of this part is for your redeeming script to actually check if the values passed in for $x$ and $y$ fulfill the equation.
+You need to actually make that computation, not just check for equality for some pre-set values for $x$ and $y$.
+This is something we explicitly check for when grading the assignment.

-IMPORTANT NOTE: There is somebody that is redeeming all of our puzzle transactions (part 2a) on the Bitcoin test network -- they are parsing the output script, computing the answers, and redeeming the transaction.
+IMPORTANT NOTE: There are occasionally people who redeeming all of our puzzle transactions (part 2a) on the Bitcoin test network -- they are parsing the output script, computing the answers, and redeeming the transaction.
 Because this script does not have a signature, anybody can redeem it.
-If you keep getting oddball errors, and you have set your transaction hash and UTXO index correctly, check the transaction page itself to see if it's spent.
-For the puzzle transactions, blockcyper.com just says “unknown script type”, and does not indicate if it's spent or not. blockchain.com does show this – search for the transaction hash, and in the outputs section, the Details item (on the right) will indicate if it's spent or not.
+If you keep getting oddball errors, and you have set your transaction hash and UTXO index correctly, check the transaction page itself to see if it's already spent.
+For the puzzle transactions, blockcyper.com just says “unknown script type”, and does not indicate if it's spent or not, but blockchain.com does show this – search for the transaction hash, and in the outputs section, the Details item (on the right) will indicate if it's spent or not.
 If it is spent, you can click on the word ‘Spent’ to got the transaction that redeemed it.
 When grading it, we will look at (1) if the transaction from part 2a was broadcast, (2) whether it was redeemed (by you or somebody else), and (3) whether the two scripts verify with each other.
-Thus, it does not have to be your transaction that redeems part 2a in part 2b, but your part 2b does have to verify with your part 2a.
+Thus, it does not have to be *your* transaction that redeems part 2a in part 2b, but your part 2b does have to verify with your part 2a.

 ### Part 3: Multisig